 - Understand how entities are added to Backstage via YAML definitions.
 Please read the Adding Components Guide to learn more.

 - Track a component in Backstage so we can add an API spec to it.

 api-info.yaml in the root of your component, alongside your code.
 This file will represent your API inside Backstage.

-apiVersion: backstage.io/v1alpha1 kind: API metadata: name: spotify description: The official Spotify REST API spec: type: openapi lifecycle: production owner: spotify definition: $text: https://api.apis.guru/v2/specs/spotify.com/v1/swagger.yaml
+apiVersion: backstage.io/v1alpha1 kind: API metadata: name: apis-guru description: The apis.guru REST API spec: type: openapi lifecycle: production owner: user:guest definition: $openapi: https://api.apis.guru/v2/openapi.yaml

 API kind can take many of the normal